What Does a Positive Antibody Screen Mean?

 Rh Factor Risks

-Rh status tells you whether your blood carries the Rh marker, and a screening test checks for antibody development early in pregnancy and again at 28 weeks.
-If a little of your blood and your baby’s blood mix, your immune system may recognize Rh-positive cells and make antibodies.
+If a small amount of your baby’s blood enters your bloodstream, your immune system may recognize Rh-positive cells and make antibodies.
 That can raise the risk of hemolytic disease in later pregnancies.

-Antibodies And Pregnancy
+Antibodies and Pregnancy

-Antibodies matter in pregnancy because blood type differences between you and your baby can sometimes trigger an immune response.
-If you’re Rh-negative and your baby is Rh-positive, tiny amounts of fetal blood can enter your bloodstream and prompt antibodies that may affect fetal health.
+Antibodies matter in pregnancy because blood type differences can sometimes trigger an immune response.
+If you’re Rh-negative and your baby is Rh-positive, small amounts of fetal blood may enter your bloodstream.

 - Your blood sample in a clear tube